Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

 \subsubsection{Organization of the paper}

 The paper is organized as follows.
-In \Cref{sec:id}, we discuss parameters of interest that include parameters that depend on the distribution of child's income conditional on parents' income as well as parameters that depend on the copula of child's income and parents' income. \Cref{sec:3} considers identification of these parameters of interest allowing for measurement error.
-In Section \ref{sec:est}, we propose a three-step estimation procedure to estimate the parameters of interest.
+In \Cref{sec:id}, we introduce a number of parameters that depend on the joint distribution of the outcome and the treatment. \Cref{sec:3} considers identification of these parameters of interest, allowing for measurement error.
+In Section \ref{sec:est}, we propose a three-step estimation procedure to estimate the parameters of interest, and, in \Cref{sec:inference}, we study the asymptotic properties of the estimators.
 Our application on intergenerational income mobility using our approach is in \Cref{sec:emp}.
 Final remarks are contained in Section \ref{sec:conc}.
-In the Appendix, we provide all proofs, Monte Carlo simulations, and some additional empirical results and technical details.